Featured within the Which? Report on Gap Insurance.

 Not suitable for

 Vehicle Replacement Insurance is considered the highest level of policy available.
-It can cover you between the motor insurers settlement and the cost of the a replacement vehicle.
+It can cover you between the motor insurers' settlement and the cost of the replacement vehicle.
 The replacement vehicle would be the same as yours was when you first bought it.

 For example, if you bought a brand new vehicle then it is the cost of a brand new vehicle at the time you claim.
-If the it was 2 years old with 20,000 miles then the equivalent is a 2 year old, 20,000 miles example at the time you claim.
+If it was 2 years old with 20,000 miles then the equivalent is a 2-year-old, 20,000 miles example at the time you claim.